Sitecore/xmcloud-starter-js/CONTRIBUTING.md

 Navigate to the relevant example (e.g., kit-nextjs-article-starter) and start the dev server:

-💡 Make sure to populate the required environment variables in your .env file to connect to your XM Cloud instance.
+💡 Make sure to populate the required environment variables in your .env.local file to connect to your XM Cloud instance.

       cd examples/kit-nextjs-article-starter.
       npm install